 - Roughly tear your bread into pieces and toss with the salt, pepper, and herbs.

 - Beat the eggs and add them to the bread mixture, stirring to mix well.

 - Add the dates, pine nuts and broth and mix.

-- Add the sautéed mixture of fruit and vegetables and stir in.
+- Add the cooled mixture of fruit and vegetables and stir just to mix.

-- Put in an ovenproof dish and bake in the oven for 30 minutes and serve.
+- Put everything in your greased baking dish and cook the stuffing uncovered in the oven for 30 minutes.